influxdata/docs-v2/content/influxdb/cloud/visualize-data/annotations.md

    1. Verify the time or time range, and update if needed.
    2. Enter a message (maximum of 255 characters) to associate with the selected time or time range.
    3. Click **Save Annotation**.
-The annotation appears in the cell (dotted line lines indicate the selected time or time range).
+The annotation appears in the cell (dotted lines indicate the selected time or time range).

 ## Edit an annotation